-The amount offered should be based on child's willingness to drink and amount of ongoing losses in stool.

-Starter diet is given in alternate hours (eg. 2, 4, 6) with reduced osmolarity ORS (eg. 3, 5, 7) until the child is rehydrated.
+The amount offered in this range should be based on child's willingness to drink and amount of ingoing losses in stool.
+Starter diet is given in alternate hours (eg. 2,4,6) with reduced osmolarity ORS (eg. 3,5,7) until the child is rehydrated.